 Signatory Vintage are an independent bottler founded in 1988 by Andrew Symington, one-time manager of the Prestonfield House Hotel in Edinburgh.
 The company was initially based in the capital but moved in 2002 when Symington purchased Edradour distillery on the outskirts of Pitlochry in Highland Perthshire.

 Signatory have a rigorous release schedule, with anything up to 50 individual products being available simultaneously.
 This particular expression was distilled at Ben Nevis on the 5th of February 2010 before bottling on the 18th of September 2019.
 Matured in a refill sherry butt it is bottled (as part of the ‘un-chillfiltered collection’) at 46%.

 Smell: Young and malty.
 Biscuit.
 Lemon drizzle cake.
 Honey and marzipan.
 Orange.
 A little nutty with brown sugar and cinnamon.

 Taste: Lemon sponge cake.
 Honey.
 White pepper.
 Grain.
 Chocolate orange.
 Apple.
 Subtle rum & raisin notes come through with some gingery spice from the refill butt.

-Value for Money: Signatory’s Un-Chillfiltered Collection is generally very well priced but can be a little hit or miss in my experience.
+Thoughts: Signatory’s Un-Chillfiltered Collection is generally very well priced but can be a little hit or miss in my experience.
 Fortunately this Ben Nevis manages to be more of the former than the latter.

 A young fresh nose belies a satisfying richness.
 One of the rare occasions a dram delivers more on the palate than it promised on the nose.
 Nine years in a refill butt certainly hasn’t created a sherry bomb but the wood has left enough of an impression to elevate this young malt beyond forgettable, inoffensiveness.
 A pleasant drinker for under £50.